 The increase in Lifecore's revenues for fiscal year 2014 compared to the same period last year was due to a 32% increase in revenues in Lifecore's aseptic filling business from increased sales to existing customers partially offset by a 13% decrease in fermentation sales.

-Corporate revenues are generated from the licensing agreements with Air Products, Nitta and INCOTEC.
+Corporate revenues are generated from the licensing agreements with corporate partners.

 The decrease in Corporate revenues for fiscal year 2014 compared to the same period of last year was not significant.

 Gross Profit (in thousands):